Freddie Mercury - Collaborations

 1. Duet Version (3:07) (vocals by Freddie & Michael)

-2. Rehearsal Version (2:32) (vocals by Michael with dialogue from Freddie) (the song is around 2 minutes long but the piano continues for 35 seconds) (click
+2. Rehearsal Version (2:32) (vocals by Michael with dialogue from Freddie; the song is around 2 minutes long but the piano continues for 35 seconds)

-(Lyrics in Black are sung by Freddie and Michael; lyrics in Red are sung by Freddie; lyrics in Blue are sung by Michael Jackson)
+Lyrics: (the lyrics in white are joint vocals; lyrics in red are sung by Freddie; lyrics in blue are sung by Michael Jackson)

 There must be more to life than this